Riverhills, Queensland: Amenities

 There is a boat launching area into the river for non-motorised craft at Newcomb Park at 529 Sumners Road.
 The Centenary Rowing Club and Lakers Dragon Boat Club operate from that park.
 A floating pontoon assists with getting in and out of watercraft.
-It was damaged in the 2022 Brisbane flood, but have been rebuilt.
+It was damaged in the 2022 Brisbane flood, but has been rebuilt.

 Transport

 Riverhills is accessible via the Centenary Highway.
 Some bus routes service the suburb, namely: